 Solar Pool heating: $5.00 per estimated therm displaced

-It depends on where you live and the kind of panels you plan to use.
+It depends on your home's location and what type of panels you're installing.
 With the winter months in California being very mild, you have significant leeway to install your panels, though they won't hit peak performance until summer arrives.

 Your installer can give you an estimate of what your energy bills will look like after you install solar panels.
 Generally, your energy bills will decrease significantly because you'll be using energy from the sun for free, instead of buying energy from the utility company.
 The average annual savings in Foster City amount to $1,053.

-The answer depends on your specific needs and goals.
-In most cases, monocrystalline solar panels are the most efficient for homes in Foster City.
-However, if lowering cost is your top priority, then you could thin-film or polycrystalline solar panels.
-When selecting a solar company, make sure to ask about the different types of solar panels a contractor offers and the benefits and drawbacks of each.
+The answer will depend on your specific needs and goals.
+For a typical home, monocrystalline solar panels are the most efficient for houses in Foster City.
+However, if you have a limited budget, then you could thin-film or polycrystalline solar panels.
+When you're choosing a contractor, make sure to ask about the different types of solar panels a company offers and the benefits and drawbacks of each.